Abarim Publications' online Biblical Hebrew Dictionary

 During copulation, the man's signature awareness of the environment transposes wholly into the sensations of his penis, which means that his consciousness is now entirely inside the woman (Jeremiah 31:22).
 The woman, in turn, relinquishes all her skeletal strength, until her entire internal strength derives from that single "bone" of her husband's penis (see our article on the adjective ασθενης, asthenes, strengthless).
 The whole endeavor culminates when the husband experiences a phase transition, turns partly liquid and pours out his spirit into the woman (see our article on the verb ορεγω, orego, to reach for, or "to try to cross the line").
 The woman, in turn, responds with great orgasmic joy that helps the wandering seedlings find the ovum.

-All this is of course described in great detail in the story of the tabernacle (a.k.a. the tent of meeting; Israel's national vulva), the Ark of the Covenant (ovum; Matthew 5:17), its joyful transportation under David (female orgasm), God's outpouring of the Holy Spirit (male orgasm), and finally Jesus' resurrection (conception) and his so-called "Second Coming" (parturition), which is not a "coming" because he never left (Matthew 28:20, Luke 17:21, Romans 8:22).
+All this is of course described in great detail in the story of the tabernacle (a.k.a. the tent of meeting; Israel's national vulva), the Ark of the Covenant (ovum; Matthew 5:17), its joyful transportation under David (female orgasm), God's outpouring of the Holy Spirit (male orgasm), and finally Jesus' resurrection (conception; see our article on Stephen for more details) and his so-called "Second Coming" (parturition), which is not a "coming" because he never left (Matthew 28:20, Luke 17:21, Romans 8:22).

 Besides the miracle of ancient people somehow having modern knowledge, these things also explain that males and females cannot understand each other by simply extending their own defining constitutions, experiences or senses of reality: no child is ever born as a mere extension of either a male or a female.
 And this goes far beyond sexual reproduction: